reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 Spring Cloud AWS is built as a collection of modules, with each module being responsible for providing integration with an AWS Service.

-Spring Cloud AWS Messaging is the module that does the integration with AWS SQS to simplify the publication and consumption of messages over SQS using Spring's [Messaging API](https://docs.spring.io/spring-integration/docs/5.0.5.RELEASE/reference/html/spring-integration-core-messaging.html).
+Spring Cloud AWS Messaging is the module that does the integration with AWS SQS to simplify the publication and consumption of messages over SQS.

 Amazon SQS allows only payloads of type string, so any object sent to SQS must be transformed into a string representation before being put in the SQS queue.
 Spring Cloud AWS enables transferring Java objects to SQS by converting them to string in [JSON](https://www.json.org/json-en.html) format.